rclone/rclone/docs/content/bisync.md

 ### Renamed directories

-Renaming a folder on the Path1 side results in deleting all files on the Path2 side and then copying all files again from Path1 to Path2.
+By default, renaming a folder on the Path1 side results in deleting all files on the Path2 side and then copying all files again from Path1 to Path2.
 Bisync sees this as all files in the old directory name as deleted and all files in the new directory name as new.

+A recommended solution is to use [`--track-renames`](/docs/#track-renames), which is now supported in bisync as of `rclone v1.65`.
+Note that `--track-renames` is not available during `--resync`, as `--resync` does not delete anything (`--track-renames` only supports `sync`, not `copy`.)

-Currently, the most effective and efficient method of renaming a directory is to rename it to the same name on both sides.
+Otherwise, the most effective and efficient method of renaming a directory is to rename it to the same name on both sides.
 (As of `rclone v1.64`, a `--resync` is no longer required after doing so, as bisync will automatically detect that Path1 and Path2 are in agreement.)